arhaanb/teamimpulse/readme.md

 ## 💫 Functionality and Pages

+Every submission is stored in a Google Sheet with a randomly generated password for each team.
+Each team also receives a confirmation email with their team information instantly.

 1. **/** - Overview of Team Impulse
 2. **/members** - A list of members in Team Impulse with their positions
 3. **/register** - A registration page for Enigma - Team Impulse's annual online cryptic hunt.
-Every submission is stored in a Google Sheet with a randomly generated password for each team.
-Each team also receives a confirmation email with their team information instantly.
+This route will show you that registrations have ended. you can access the register page at ```/arhaanb```.
+4. **/arhaanb** - Registration functionality here.
+(Ideally should have been present at ```/register``` but it was disabled since registrations ended.)
-4. **/enigma** - Redirects to the URL where Enigma was held (https://enigma.teamimpulse.co.in).
+5. **/enigma** - Redirects to the URL where Enigma was held (https://enigma.teamimpulse.co.in).

 <!-- ## 🎓 Learning NodeJS